Vertical Divider

 Our season finale uplifts voices that have been suppressed by totalitarian dogma and those silenced within ourselves.
 While Dutch-Jewish composer Dick Kattenburg perished in Auschwitz because of his faith, Robert Schumann perpetually battled and was ultimately defeated by the scourge of mental illness.

-Commission generously underwritten by Ed Schneider and Toni Oplt |
+Commission generously underwritten by Ed Schneider |

 PROGRAM

-Dick Kattenburg:
+Dick Kattenburg

 Trio à cordes